earth-mover/icechunk/spec/icechunk_spec.md

 The goals of the specification are as follows:

 1. **Object storage** - the format is designed around the consistency features and performance characteristics available in modern cloud object storage.
 No external database or catalog is required.
 1. **Serializable isolation** - Reads will be isolated from concurrent writes and always use a committed snapshot of a store.
-Writes to arrays will be committed via a single atomic operation and will not be partially visible.
+Writes to stores will be committed atomically and will not be partially visible.
 Readers will not acquire locks.
 1. **Time travel** - Previous snapshots of a store remain accessible after new ones have been written.
 1. **Chunk sharding and references** - Chunk storage is decoupled from specific file names.
 Multiple chunks can be packed into a single object (sharding).
 Zarr-compatible chunks within other file formats (e.g. HDF5, NetCDF) can be referenced.
 1. **Schema Evolution** - Arrays and Groups can be added, renamed, and removed from the hierarchy with minimal overhead.